-8.1 Admission Policy
+7.1.
+Admission Policy

-The school makes sure the IB DP programme is accessible to all of the students.
 Our school's inclusivity philosophy is centered around recognizing and supporting each student's unique needs and potential.
 Therefore, our admission policy has been carefully designed to reflect and implement this philosophy.
 Our policy aims to embrace students with different cultural, socio-economic, and learning needs equally.